Westward Expansion Unit Study

 • Reading for pleasure

-Living literature is always a huge part of our history units!
-Each of these books made a great contribution in our pioneer unit.
-Some were read as a family, some were assigned during individual reading time, and some were enjoyed on CD in the car.
+Living literature is always a huge part of our history units.
+Each of these books greatly contributed to our westward expansion unit study.
+Some books we read as a family, some were assigned during individual reading time, and some were enjoyed as audiobooks in the car.

 Project Choices: